iholloma/crdh/_essays/v01-04-mining-the-icc.md

-Verdeja's theory of political reconciliation in postcolonial settler societies aligns well with the ICC claims process highlighted by topic modeling and traditional scholarship on the ICC:[^20] 1) A critical reflection on the events occurred.
+Verdeja's theory of political reconciliation in postcolonial settler societies aligns well with the ICC claims process highlighted by topic modeling and traditional scholarship on the ICC.[^20] First, a critical reflection on the events occurred.
 In the case of the Indian Claims Commission, extensive histories by anthropologists and historians acting as expert witnesses provided broad and at times critical views of colonial violence.
 It is no coincidence that the journal *Ethnohistory* was founded in 1954 during intensive research by these ICC expert witnesses.[^21] This broad ethnohistorical data was extremely valuable to tribes making sense of the colonial-settler violence.
-2) Symbolic or material recognition.
+Second there was symbolic or material recognition.
 The roughly $600 million dollars in awards doled out by the Commission were far more symbolic than material.
 More than the actual monies generated by the ICC for tribal members, which were